Eating Parsley for Healthy Skin and Hair

 Parsley is also one of the best food sources of vitamin K. Vitamin K speeds up skin healing, reduces redness and may help diminish acne blemishes.
 It is also involved in regulating the body’s inflammatory response.

-Some people have success with topical vitamin K treatments for reducing skin redness and clearing up acne scars, but getting good amounts of this vital yet hard to get nutrient internally could be just as important for maintaining healthy skin.
+Some people have success with topical vitamin K treatments for reducing skin redness and clearing up acne scars, but getting good amounts of this vital yet hard to get nutrient internally by eating parsley regularly could be just as important for maintaining healthy skin.

 Parsley for Hair Growth

 Parsley has been traditionally used as a hair tonic in an infusion massaged directly into the scalp to stimulate hair growth.
 It is also believed to help promote hair color (perhaps due to its copper content) and shine, both when used topically and in large amounts in the diet.

 On a more scientific note, researchers have recently found that the antioxidant flavonoid apigenin in the herb stimulates hair growth through the down regulation of the TGF-beta1 gene.